snoopycrimecop/ome-documentation/omero/sysadmins/lookup-tables.rst

 Look-up tables
 ==============

-OMERO ships with a number of look-up tables (LUTs) for use in rendering images.
+The OMERO.server ships with a number of look-up tables (LUTs) for use in rendering images.
 These are stored under ``$(OMERODIR)/lib/scripts/luts`` in the OMERO.server and are managed in a similar manner to server scripts.